 Your complaints and compliments can help us to improve the services that we provide to all of our customers.
 You can read more about the feedback we received last year and how we're using it in our annual customer feedback report.

-We apologise for any inconvenience this may cause and thank you for your patience during these unprecedented times.
+We would like to apologise for any inconvenience this may cause and thank you again for your patience during these unprecedented times.

-Please note, if the matter you are raising is regarding the welfare or safety of a vulnerable child or adult or public safety matter, please click on the links below which provide you with details on how you can report your concerns.
+Please note, if the matter you are raising is regarding the welfare or safety of a vulnerable child or adult or public safety matter, please choose one of the links below which provides you with details on how you can report your concerns.

-It is important that you take this action to ensure that the right service is informed of your concern.
+It's important that you take this action to make sure that the right service is informed of your concern.